Apollo 13 (film): Post-production

 The visual effects supervisor was Robert Legato.

 To avoid awkward visible switches to stock news footage in a live action film, he decided to produce the Saturn V launch sequence using miniature models and digital image stitching to create a panoramic background.
 On Howard's request to "shoot it like Martin Scorsese would shoot it", Legato studied Scorsese's scenes of pool games from The Color of Money, and copied his technique of creating a sense of rhythm by repeating two or three frames between each cut (just enough to be undetectable) for the engine ignition sequence.
 Legato says this scene inspired James Horner's soundtrack music for the launch.
 The long-range shot of the vehicle in flight was filmed using a $25 1:144 scale model Revell kit, with the camera realistically shaking, and it was digitized and re-filmed off of a high resolution monitor through a black filter, slightly overexposed to keep it from "looking like a video game".

 The exhaust of the attitude control thrusters was generated with computer-generated imagery (CGI).
 This was also attempted to show the astronaut's urine dump into space, but wasn't high enough resolution to look right, so droplets sprayed from an Evian bottle were photographed instead.

 The producers wanted to use CGI to render the splashdown, but Legato adamantly insisted this would not look realistic.
 Real parachutes were used with a prop capsule tossed out of a helicopter.

+During weightless filming, all of the dialogue had been rendered unusable by the loudness of the plane.
+This required Hanks, Bacon and Paxton to attend ADR sessions, where they redubbed all of the lines for the weightless scenes.

 Soundtrack

-The score to Apollo 13 was composed and conducted by James Horner.
-The soundtrack was released in 1995 by MCA Records and has seven tracks of score, eight period songs used in the film, and seven tracks of dialogue by the actors at a running time of nearly seventy-eight minutes.
+The score to Apollo 13 was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.
+The soundtrack was released in 1995 by MCA Records and has seven tracks of score, eight period songs used in the film, and seven tracks of dialogue by the actors at a total running time of nearly seventy-eight minutes.
 The music also features solos by vocalist Annie Lennox and Tim Morrison on the trumpet.
 The score was a critical success and garnered Horner an Academy Award nomination for Best Original Score.

 Release

+Theatrical

-The film was released on June 30, 1995, in North America and on September 22, 1995, in the UK.
+Apollo 13 was released on June 30, 1995, in North America and on September 22, 1995, in the United Kingdom.

-In September 2002, the film was re-released in IMAX.
-It was the first film to be digitally remastered using IMAX DMR technology.
+In September 2002 and for its 30th anniversary in September 2025, the film was re-released in IMAX.
+It is the first film to be digitally remastered using IMAX DMR technology.